Siddharth-Raut21/formula1-SQL-analysis/README.md

 Dataset used: *Formula 1 World Championship (1950–2024)* (Kaggle).
 - `Data/Dataset.md`- Get the dataset from the given link.

-**Important:** This repository does not contain the raw dataset.
-You must download CSVs from the provided Kaggle link and import them into a MySQL (or PostgreSQL) instance.
+**Note:** This repository does not contain the raw dataset.
+You must download CSVs from the provided link and import them into a MySQL instance.
 See `data/README.md`.

 ---